-It uses a lot of energy and needs a disproportionate amount of your nutrient intake to keep working its best.
+Your brain uses a lot of energy and needs a disproportionate amount of nutrients to keep working its best.

 Your brain will appreciate more of the healthy, and fewer of the unhealthy, forms of macronutrients — fats, carbohydrates, and protein.

 Surprisingly, nutritional deficiencies are not a thing of the past.